DavidJKTofan/davidjktofan.me/content/post/a-journey-into-digital-privacy/index.md

   focal_point: Smart
   preview_only: true
 ---
-This is a brief blog post about my friends' and my journey into digital privacy, and how to achieve some of it by simply changing a few settings, or with the help of publicly available and open source tools.
+This is a brief blog post about my friends' and my journey into digital privacy and cyber security, and how to achieve some of it by simply changing a few settings, or with the help of publicly available, free, and open source tools.

-This is in no way a complete guide on how to become completely anonymous on the web or whatever, but more like an introduction towards what you can do to gain a little bit of digital privacy back, as well as to protect yourself a little better from potential outside threats (like e.g. malware, or simply annoying ads).
+This is in no way a complete guide on how to become completely anonymous or secure on the web, but more like an introduction towards what you can do to gain a little bit of digital privacy back, as well as to protect yourself a little better from potential outside threats (like e.g. malware, or simply annoying ads).

 ## Table of Contents